Category Archives: Iraqi Refugees

 Honoring World Refugee Day

-By Queen Noor of Jordan For 35 years, my home has been one of the world’s major conflict regions, home also to over 10 million refugees and displaced inhabitants.
-World Refugee Day (June 20) is a time to honor and … Continue reading
+For 35 years, my home has been one of the world’s major conflict regions, home also to over 10 million refugees and displaced inhabitants.
+World Refugee Day (June 20) is a time to honor and support these individuals and families who persevere through devastating tragedies.

-Leave a Comment
+Leave a comment

 Filed under American Politics, Humanitarian, Iraq, Iraqi Refugees, Jordan, Media, Middle East Politics, Palestine/Israel